Live healthier and sleep better by syncing your lights with natural daylight

 What are the downsides of using Circadian Lighting?

-To do so, enter HACS from the Home Assistant menu and add a custom repository from the three-dot button in the top right-hand corner.
-Select integration in the window which opens up and paste the URL.
+Once you're in HACS, navigate to the menu and select the three-dot button located in the top right-hand corner to add a custom repository.
+Select 'integration' in the new window and paste the provided URL.
+Voilà!
 You should now see the option to install Adaptive Lighting.
-Once installed, you will need to restart Home Assistant, and then you will be ready to configure it.
+After installation, a quick restart of Home Assistant will have you all set to start configuring it.

 Configuring Adaptive Lighting

-In this example, I’m configuring my office lights.
-The office is equipped with a couple of Philips Hue temperature adjusting lights.
-And all I want to happen in this room is for the lights to adjust their temperature, but not their brightness.
-Using the UI, I can easily disable the brightness adjustment.
+In this particular example, I'm configuring my office lights, which are equipped with a couple of Philips Hue temperature-adjusting lights.
+All I want for this room is for the lights to adjust their temperature, not their brightness — a feat easily accomplished through the UI.

 I’ll also configure a nightlight, which will be enabled when a certain input_select is set to sleeping.
 And just like that, I’ve configured my lights.